jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 Purpose
 ====================================
-This project is intended for recruiters, headhunters and hiring managers in evaluating my proficiency in Python and looking to fill entry-level roles in automated trading strategies development, quantitative trading or developer or analyst or researcher, high-frequency trading systems, data analyst or visualization, or model validation.
+These files are intended for recruiters, headhunters and hiring managers in evaluating my proficiency in Python and looking to fill entry-level roles in automated trading strategy development, quantitative trading or developer or analyst or researcher, high-frequency trading systems, data analyst or visualization, and model validation.

+I do have the right to work in the United States on OPT work visa, hopefully from June 01 2014 onwards (or when I receive my EAD card).

 Requirements
 ====================================